ruslkhay/ruslkhay/README.md

 :smiley: My name is Ruslan and I'm student at MSU.
 Here is info about me:
 - My main pet-project is an crossplatform [application](https://github.com/ruslkhay/ReaBooKivyMD) for learning foreign langueages
-- My master discertation devoted to research on extreme order statistics and analyse statistical regularities in the interplanetary magnetic field
+- My [master's dissertation](https://github.com/ruslkhay/Magfield) is devoted to research on extreme order statistics and analyse statistical regularities in the interplanetary magnetic field
 - I’m currently working in Huawei project, connected with optimal path finding algorithm and it's application in computer hardware constructing

 📫 How to reach me: